raystyle/SafariTour/README.md

 2019-05-19: submitted to ssd.<br>
 2019-05-27: i read the patches at the webkit head branch.<br>
 2019-05-27: i noitified the zdi & ssd.<br>
-2019-05-29: public disclosure.<br>
+2019-05-28: sent the report to webkit.<br>
+2019-06-01: as i got no response, and as this is fixed upstream,<br>
+i have decided to publicly disclose this.<br>

-***important note: this is NOT a zeroday, as it is fixed upstream, and its not in the current release... it might be pushed into the next stable (probably not), but apple are not offering rewards on safari, so i dont care much..***
+***important note: this is NOT a zeroday, as it is fixed upstream, and its not in the current release... it might be pushed into the next stable (probably not), but apple are not offering rewards on safari, so i dont care much..***<br>

+this still affects preview v83, but the offsets are obviously broken..<br>

 you can test it with: https://webkit.org/blog/8921/release-notes-for-safari-technology-preview-82/<br>
 or with jsc branch: e7d79a7a1ac4a33cf90d7261877355d7b22f58ac <br>